avaneev/prvhash/README.md

 ## Parallel PRNG ##

-While this "parallel-3" arrangement is currently not used in the hash function implementations, it is also working fine with the core hash function.
+While this "parallel-3" arrangement is currently not used in the hash function implementations, it is also working fine with the core function.
 For example, while the "minimal PRNG" described earlier has `0.90` cycles/byte performance, the "parallel" arrangement has a PRNG performance of `0.35` cycles/byte, with a possibility of further scaling using AVX-512 instructions.
 Note that the number of "parallel" elements should not be a multiple of hashword array size, otherwise PRNG stalls.

 ```
 #include "prvhash_core.h"